 The application requires contractor information, including contractor name, address, both the business and state license info, and proof of liability insurance.

 Please allow for two to three weeks for review and approval of a complete application.

-- Please note that your contractor will need to also have a City of El Cerrito business license.
-For information about the business license, please call the Finance Office at 510-215-4335.
+Please note that your contractor will need to also have a City of El Cerrito business license.
+For information about the business license, please call the Business Licenses Office at 510-215-4314.

 Please call the Building Department at 510-215-4360 for questions regarding Building Permits.